Texas Governor Posts False Winston Churchill Quote About Antifa

 But, though Abbott’s office did scrub the tweet, the governor took a page from the indomitable Churchill by refusing to back down from his original point.

-“Listen, what I tweeted was a sentiment that I have, and that is antifa is dangerous to society and antifa is the antithesis of safety and security, and they are antagonists to law enforcement as well as to other people,” Abbott said, when asked by reporters about the tweet.
+“Listen, what I tweeted was a sentiment that I have, and that is antifa is dangerous to society and antifa is the antithesis of safety and security, and they are antagonists to law enforcement as well as to other people,” Abbott said when asked by reporters about the tweet.

 “It was irrelevant to me who may or may not have said that in the past,” he continued.
 “I didn’t want to be accused of plagiarism for saying it.
 If no one else said it, attribute the quote to me because it’s what I believe in.”